IDoget/Roblox-LootQuest-Macro/README.md

 # Roblox-LootQuest-Macro
-This is a group of 3 macro's all in 4 executable file.
+This is a group of 4 macro's all in 4 executable file.
 The macro's are perfect 'No tp, No time wasted'.
 With Source code.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Works on windows 7-11
-I have no clue if its gonna work on MAC so try it out :D
+DOES NOT WORK ON MAC
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 TO START RUN THE .EXE FILE
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------